 You can set up a QTP to cover tuition, school fees, books, supplies, and other equipment your beneficiary might need for education.

 If the QTP is to cover room and board, you need to follow a few guidelines.
 The student has to be enrolled at least half-time for room and board expenses to count.
-The room and board cost has to be one of two things.
+The room and board cost have to be one of two things.
 The first is the room and board allowance an educational institution would set up as part of the cost of attending the university.
 The second is the cost of actually living on campus during an academic period.
 The QTP will cover whichever is greater, but it can’t exceed that amount.
-The best way to ensure you’ve got the right numbers is to contact the institution directly to get room and board costs.
+The best way to ensure you’ve got the right numbers is to contact the institution directly to get the room and board costs.

 You can also use the QTP funds to pay for computers and software but only if the QTP beneficiary will be using those products primarily for school.
 Games and recreational technology don’t qualify.